 A. While Mercersburg has its spiritual roots in the Reformed or United Church of Christ tradition, the Academy has no formal relationship with any faith.
-Our school minister leads a voluntary, ecumenical chapel service in the Protestant tradition every Sunday morning.
+Our school minister leads a voluntary ecumenical chapel service in the Protestant tradition every Sunday morning.
 All students and community members are welcome, though attendance is not mandatory.

-In addition, the Academy is a member of the National Association of Independent Schools, The Association of Boarding Schools, the Association of Independent Schools of Greater Washington, the Council for Spiritual and Ethical Education, the Association of Delaware Valley Independent Schools, the Pennsylvania Association of Independent Schools, and the Secondary School Admission Test Board.
+A. Mercersburg is accredited by the Middle States Association of Colleges and Schools and approved by the Pennsylvania Department of Education.
+In addition, the Academy is a member of the National Association of Independent Schools, the Association of Boarding Schools, the Association of Independent Schools of Greater Washington, the Council for Spiritual and Ethical Education, the Association of Delaware Valley Independent Schools, the Pennsylvania Association of Independent Schools, and the Secondary School Admission Test Board.

-A. While Mercersburg has a generous financial-aid program, the budget is limited and we receive far more requests for financial aid than we can meet.
+A. While Mercersburg has a generous financial aid program, the budget is limited and we receive far more requests for financial aid than we can meet.
 We will not extend an offer of admission to students whose financial need cannot be met.
 Thus, by applying for financial aid, a child is entering a more competitive segment of our applicant pool.

-A. Mercersburg imputes a salary for each non-working parent, excepting all non-working parents with children too young to enter school, and/or non-working parents unable to work as a result of a disability or retirement.
-The impact of each parents’ employment status is considered on an individual basis.
+A. Mercersburg imputes a salary for each non-working parent, excepting all non-working parents with children too young to enter school and/or non-working parents unable to work as a result of a disability or retirement.
+The impact of each parent’s employment status is considered on an individual basis.

-A. For parents who are divorced, separated, or have never been married, we require each parent or family member to complete a separate financial-aid application.
-Mercersburg expects all parents, guardians, domestic partners, and/or step-parents to play an appropriate role in financing and supporting their student’s education.
+A. For parents who are divorced, separated, or have never been married, we require each parent or family member to complete a separate financial aid application.
+Mercersburg expects all parents, guardians, domestic partners, and/or stepparents to play an appropriate role in financing and supporting their student’s education.

 A. Yes.
-Every family must complete a financial-aid application for each year of enrollment to determine eligibility.
+Every family must complete a financial aid application for each year of enrollment to determine eligibility.
 Returning families need only submit an updated Parent Financial Statement and their most recent tax forms.
 Changes in income, expenses, and assets will affect your Estimated Family Contribution.

 A. Mercersburg’s first commitment is to returning students, but eligibility is determined annually.
-Every family must complete a financial-aid application for each year of enrollment to determine eligibility.
+Every family must complete a financial aid application for each year of enrollment to determine eligibility.
 Changes in income, expenses, and assets will impact your Estimated Family Contribution.

 A. The learning services program helps students develop study skills and learning efficiency, and counsels students who are struggling academically.
 Close relationships among students, teachers, and advisers help us quickly recognize challenges and address them early.

-A. No, although 70 percent of students choose to compete in interscholastic sports.
-All students in ninth, 10th, and 11th grades are required to participate in a performance-group activity (or PGA) in each academic term, while seniors must participate in a PGA in at least two of three terms.
-PGA options for students include sports and other activities, including Mercersburg Outdoor Education (MOE), community service, or the Garden Club.
+A. No, although 85 percent of students choose to compete in interscholastic sports.
+All students in ninth, 10th, and 11th grades are required to participate in a performance group activity (PGA) in each academic term, while seniors must participate in a PGA in at least two of three terms.
+PGA options for students include sports but also activities such as Stony Batter, Mercersburg Outdoor Education and community service.